Customer engagement and supply chain logistics and management are the two top use cases of Machine Learning in the retail industry.

 According to the same principle, the algorithm can determine the user's intentions, for example, if the fraudster is going to buy a product, and then return the fake within the framework of the return conditions.

 Machine Learning is also able to analyze your internal data, for example, information about how your company organizes human resources management.
 On this basis, you, as a retailer, are getting the opportunity to make your employees more flexible, save them from routine tasks, and more competently plan their work schedule so that they remain inspired, efficient, and aimed at customer service.

 Machine learning can be used to do visual merchandising, where an online customer will have the same experience as an offline store customer.
 It has been stated by customers that product images play a vital role in the sales part.
 Machine learning is now used by businesses to provide a visual effect to the customers.

 Machine Learning can offer a more personalized experience to its users by fetching the customers data and use the insights gained from it.

-Earlier, there was not much companies could do to compile customers’ data, but today, we have technology like big data that has turned the tables for the businesses.
-By fetching data, big data defines each new strategic move in relation to the client, product and market.
+Earlier, there were not many companies could do to compile customers’ data, but today, we have technology like big data that has turned the tables for the businesses.
+By fetching data, big data defines each new strategic move in relation to the client, product, and market.

 So, for example, having the possibility of suggesting pregnancy with the help of AI, the retailer can make a personalized offer for a particular woman on time, until this is done by competitors.